kayak/carthage_remote_cache/README.md

     Uploaded 53 archives, skipped 53.

-If your cache happen to be tainted by invalid framework binaries, you can overwrite existing cache with
+If your cache happens to be tainted by invalid framework binaries, you can overwrite existing cache with

     $ carthagerc upload --force